Preschool science for curious little minds…

 As your kids get acquainted with the animals and their habitats, make it more challenging!
 Add more animals and habitats, or make them more specific (fresh water/salt water, jungle/forest, arctic/tundra).
-While you're playing, discuss what about the animals makes them perfectly suited to their habitats.
-Maybe they have excellent camouflage, or they're nocturnal hunters, or they eat a lot of fruit which is plentiful in a jungle.
+While you’re playing, discuss what it is about the animals that make them perfectly suited to their habitats.
+Maybe they have excellent camouflage, or they’re nocturnal hunters, or they eat a lot of fruit which is plentiful in a jungle.
 Mix it up and have fun!

 Kat and I painted each habitat in one corner of the canvas.
 On a separate piece of paper, we tried to draw different animals that might live in each habitat.
 Then we colored those and glued them on to our painting.